-Bright and early, Friday mornings, a group of men join together for fellowship and a hearty breakfast at the Highland Restaurant in Port Perry.
+Starting Jan.
+5th, 2018 the Men’s Breakfast will be meeting at a new restaurant.
+Every Friday at 8:00am please join us at Scrambles Restaurant at 350 Reach St., Uxbridge for fellowship and a hearty breakfast.
 The group is a mix of members and friends from the community.
 Contact Steve Gould (905) 985-2474

 Meets every third Tuesday from September to June at 7:30PM to discuss topics relating to church and community, to plan fundraising activities and socialize.
 Meetings are lively and fun filled.
 The group welcomes new members.